 What do you know about the place that you live in?
 Who are the people there?
 Does it matter?
 Are you living where you are just for you, or are you there for others too?
 And what should others know about the place you call home, and why is it important for them to know?
-If there was one moment to speak to it all, how would it sound?
+If there was one moment to speak to it all, what would it sound like?

-I wish I could meet all the gas station clerks, all the entrepreneurs, and the rest of the startup community in Los Angeles.
-And I wish I could meet every city planner, historian, and librarian.
+And I wish I could meet all the gas station clerks, all the entrepreneurs and startup founders, and the rest of the visionaries

-I definitely wish I could meet all the little ladies selling their tamales, and all the pobladores selling their paletas.
-And I wish I could meet every taco truck owner, if only there was one on every corner.
+I definitely wish I could meet all the little ladies selling their tamales, and all the humble pobladores selling their paletas.
+Just like I wish I could meet every taco truck owner; if only there was one on every corner.

-I wish we could all meet, and just walk together for a moment.
-We are out here together, bumper to bumper, and shoulder and shoulder, and yet occupying radically different worlds.
+I wish we could all meet, really, and that we could all just walk together for a moment.
+We’re already out here together anyway, bumper to bumper, shoulder to shoulder, yet still occupying such different worlds.

-Except that our worlds aren’t so different, and that meeting each other doesn’t have to be so difficult.
+Except that our worlds are not so different.
+And that meeting each other doesn’t have to be so difficult.
 All it is is a moment.